Willochs316/banking-application-api/README.md

 ## Description

-The Banking Application, built with NestJS, offers essential functionality for handling deposits, withdrawals, transaction history, and user authentication/authorization in a secure and efficient manner.
+This is a Banking Application built with NestJS.
+It offers essential functionality for handling deposits, withdrawals, transaction history, and user authentication/authorization in a secure and efficient manner.
 It serves as the core backend system for a basic digital banking platform.

 ## Key Features: